Why can't I use an IAM role for the service account in my Amazon EKS pod?

 AWS_WEB_IDENTITY_TOKEN_FILE=/var/run/secrets/eks.amazonaws.com/serviceaccount/token

-4. Confirm that the test pod is using the correct IAM role:
+4. Confirm that the test pod is with the correct IAM role:

 $ kubectl exec -it awscli -n YOUR_NAMESPACE -- aws sts get-caller-identity